davestemerdink/fuel-plugin-scaleio/doc/source/guide.rst

     .. image:: images/scaleio-cp.png
        :width: 80%

 #.
-Click on the "Backend" tab and verify all SDS nodes:
+For the case of new ScaleIO cluster deployment click on the "Backend" tab and verify all SDS nodes:

     .. image:: images/scaleio-sds.png
        :width: 90%